hgoldfish/qtnetworkng/docs/references.rst

 The second constructor use the ``hostName`` and ``port`` to create a valid Socks5 Proxy.

-.. function:: QSharedPointer<Socket> connect(const QString &remoteHost, quint16 port);
+.. method:: QSharedPointer<Socket> connect(const QString &remoteHost, quint16 port);

     Use this function to connect to ``remoteHost`` at ``port`` via this proxy.